Which F-150 Raptor Generation is Best? Two Birds of a Feather

 Another powertrain enhancement is the use of the 10-speed automatic instead of the older 6-speed automatic.
 This gives the 2017+ Raptor much better fuel economy and allows it to easily find the correct power band for maximum performance when needed.
 While towing capability remained the same between the two generations, you get a bit more payload capacity with the newer version.

 It would take a lot of time to delve into all of the other small details that differ between the two powertrains, but there are a few other revisions that are worth noting.
 The Gen 2 has electronic steering whereas the Gen 1 used hydraulic steering.
+There are a lot of differences between electronic and hydraulic power steering that may make some prefer one over the other.
 Along with this comes new steering modes, in addition to the various driving modes that can be selected.
 The Gen 2 also has lots of new cooling elements in the front part of the engine bay, leaving no room for a hidden winch as you could do with the Gen 1.

 In terms of pure off-road capability, the 2017 Raptor added some new components to improve over the 2014 Raptor.
 There was an additional 2 inches of suspension travel, bolstered by wider Fox shocks.
 The new “Terrain Management System” also adds 6 driving modes, allowing the computer to calibrate the driving output to a variety of different environments.
 Additionally, a new transfer case offers improved traction when compared to the Gen 1.
 You also get an additional two inches of ground clearance, which helps in tackling obstacles.